 - present research poster last Friday of March from 2-4pm.

 The Director of Undergraduate Studies and the Chair of the Department determine whether you will be admitted to candidacy for distinction.
 The application will be considered in the context of your interest, academic record, and professional goals.
 Please see the Trinity College Academic Requirements for graduation with double honors.

 By the end of the second full week of classes in January, the student and research advisor will name a three-person committee to evaluate the paper and oral presentation.

 The committee will evaluate the candidate's paper and oral presentation for quality of intellectual content, quality of writing/speaking, and originality.

 Levels of Distinction

-The committee will determine whether distinction will be warded, and if so, the level of distinction:
+The committee will make a recommendation regarding whether distinction will be awarded, and if so, the level of distinction:

 - Graduation with Distinction in Statistical Science, or